-Parents are encouraged to take opportunity to learn about the school programs by accepting invitations to visit classrooms and meet with teachers on occasions such as Open House Night, parent conferences, school/district showcases and demonstrations, Parent Visitation Day, and others.
-Parents are welcome to visit and request conferences at other times by special arrangement made with the principal and/or teacher.
+Parents/guardians are encouraged to take opportunity to learn about the school programs by accepting invitations to visit classrooms and meet with teachers on occasions such as Open House Night, parent/guardian conferences, school/district showcases and demonstrations, Parent/guardian Visitation Day, and others.
+Parents/guardians are welcome to attend parent/guardian involvement activities but must have the required clearances on hand in our Human Resources Dept. in order to participate.